Technology

 Hardware Reference Design

-The Genesis 300 is a reference design, not a single irreplaceable enclosure.
-The protocol decomposes hardware into six subsystems.
-Specific sensor components are in active flux as field deployment evolves.
-Reference instantiations target ARM-based low-power compute with 12+ months of autonomous off-grid uptime.
+The Genesis Hex Node is a reference design, not a single irreplaceable enclosure.
+The protocol decomposes hardware into six subsystems and is designed to be component-agnostic at the subsystem level so the team can iterate on specific implementations without protocol changes.
+Reference instantiations target low-power embedded compute with 12+ months of autonomous off-grid uptime.

 Compute & Signing